 First, we suggest you decide on what problems you want to focus on.
 Maybe you are interested in helping stop the slaughter of sharks, whales and dolphins, or cleaning up the great ocean trash heaps?
 Or maybe focusing on educating youth on the value of our oceans is more interesting to you?

-These are the four non-profits that we give money to on a monthly basis.
+These are the five non-profits that we give money to on a monthly basis.

 Coral Reef Alliance